|YOUR Human Potential and Empowerment: Peak Experiences

 the paragon of animals! (creatura)"

-There has always been a quest for developing human understanding and potential: Paul said, "For
+There has always been a quest for developing human understanding and potential: "For now

 know even as also I am known.
 He could only have been referring to how humankind would

 expand their knowledge and potential in the centuries to come.
 Always in the process of

 expanding their potential with the goal of actualizing their potential fully.